 Naveen Arles, MISM, BCA has established himself as an energetic and inspirational vocal leader and animateur.
 Immersed in music for almost 35 years, 25 years of which, he has been creating and running singing groups of all ages and abilities.

 Nav currently directs various groups, including the leading youth choir in Newham, NewYVC (with Jane Wheeler of Living Song UK) and Grand Union Voices — the vocal unit of the acclaimed 30-year-old world fusion jazz big band, Grand Union Orchestra.
 Nav works with Liberty Choirs in prisons and has just taken up the role as Vocal Lead for Brent Music Service.
-His primary project is as Artistic Director of the London International Gospel Choir (LIGC), which he has grown into a 140-member, two rehearsals per week performance choir now seen regularly on all UK broadcast formats.
+For several years, he was Artistic Director of the London International Gospel Choir (LIGC), which under his leadership grew into a 140-member, two rehearsals per week performance choir now, performing regularly on all UK broadcast formats.

-All these exciting projects mean Nav regularly conducts on the capital’s major stages and at a range of venues, including the House of Commons and on the pitch at Twickenham during the Rugby World-Cup semi-finals.
-Thanks to creating groups of singers so quickly and efficiently, Nav has provided vocal groups to the BBC, ITV, Endemol, Thames, Tuesday’s Child and from conferences and retail events to studio sessions.
+All these exciting projects mean that Nav has regularly conducted on the capital’s major stages and at a range of venues, including the House of Commons and on the pitch at Twickenham during the Rugby World-Cup semi-finals.
+Due to his ability to create groups of singers rapidly and efficiently, Nav has provided vocal groups to the BBC, ITV, Endemol, Thames, Tuesday’s Child and from conferences and retail events to studio sessions.

 Nav’s ability to motivate people to try music and train any group of people has meant he has led choirs from all aspects of society from board-level bankers to recently-arrived refugees.
 These experiences have opened the door to delivering regular training to organisations, such as the Pauline Quirke Academy’s national programme, providing vocal leading and teaching CPD, to corporate empowerment through The King’s Fund and their senior management development programmes.